TIY-Charlotte-Frontend-Engineering/curriculum/SETUP.md

 # TIY Install Party: Feb 28, 2016
-Install all of the software below.
-Let Luke or Wes know if you're running into issues. *Install all of this software in the account you plan to use for class.*
+*Install all of this software in the account you plan to use for class.* Let Luke or Wes know if you're running into issues.

 ## Web browser
 First, install [Google Chrome](https://www.google.com/chrome/browser/desktop/).
 We'll be using Chrome as our primary browser in class because it has strong support for web standards and incredible developer tools.